 Switching grocery lines, carrying an umbrella, talking out loud about a possible no-hitter in baseballa sense of jinxing things arises because when negative possibilities come to mind, they seem more likely...

 Probiotics may endow rodents with a "mouse swagger"

-Letters to the editor from the October 2009 issue of Scientific American
+Letters to the Editor about the January/February 2012 issue of Scientific American Mind

 Who is better off: the religious or atheists?
 Cultural values determine the answer